viaacode/avo2-client/README.md

 ## Synopsis

-This repository contains the React AVO Client app front-end.
+This repository contains the React AVO Client app front-end for the end user.

 ## Technical